u3a

 - Hong Kong Airport Part II (Kevin)

-- Monumental Modernism: UNESCO listed buildings from the soviet era (Jane & David)
+- Monumental Modernism: UNESCO listed buildings from soviet era (Jane)

 TOURS AND VISITS of interest to members

-23rd April 2026Crossness Pumping Station - Guided Tour of the Grade I Listed Building (Now fully booked)
+23rd April 2026Crossness Pumping Station - Guided Tour of the Grade I Listed Building (fully booked)

 PAST MEETINGS AND EVENTS